 Rule Two: Slow troll.
-Troll as slow as possible, then try to go slower.
+Troll as slow as possible, and then try to go slower.
 Dodgers are made to troll slow, so this may be the one time they will out-fish flashers.
-Normally, flashers in order to fish effectively need to rotate.
+Normally, in order to fish effectively, flashers need to rotate.
 For Chum, that is not necessarily so, but sometimes with plastic flashers such as Hot Spots, they are next to impossible to stop rotating.

 If you are using flashers, try to stay away from glow colors, as Chum are prone to strike anything that is green.
 They often will grab the flasher, resulting in terrific strikes and no hook-ups.